Drop-in Groups

 Ace/Aro Space

-Join us for thoughtful discussions and recreational activities centering Ace/Aro folks in the Ottawa Community every 3rd Saturday of each month at 2PM!
+Join us for thoughtful discussions and recreational activities centering Ace/Aro folks in the Ottawa Community every 1st Thursday of the month at 7PM!; and the 3rd Saturday of each month at 2PM!
 This in-person group is open to anyone who identifies under the asexual or aromantic umbrellas (including grey, demi, quoi, alloaro, etc).
-So, even if you are new to the community, or have been waiting to meet and chill with other Ace/Aro folks for a while, this space is open to you.
-Each month we will have a loose theme or event to bring us together, so stay tuned to social media!
-This group is for those ages 18+.
+So even if you are new to the community, or have been waiting to meet and chill with other Ace/Aro folks for a while, this space is open for you.

 Cafe Q

-Date: Every second Fridays
+Date: Every second Friday

 Time: 6-9pm